OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/5_MAIN_Why_is_Open_Access_important.md

 ### The societal, economic, and academic impacts of OA

 Many years ago (2016), in the pre-MOOC era, several of the now Steering Committee members wrote long, long, [research paper about the positive impacts of OA](https://f1000research.com/articles/5-632/v3).
 We found the case to be quite overwhelming, in particular the social case for OA is strong for advancing citizen engagement, and leveling the playing field for researchers in developing countries.

+Recently, [Fell, 2019](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Fell%2C%202019.pdf) looked at the economic impacts of open science, finding:

+> There is indicative evidence that OA to findings/data can lead to savings in access costs, labour costs and transaction 15 costs.
+There are examples of open science enabling new products, services, companies, research and collaborations.
+Modelling studies suggest higher returns to Research and Devlopment if OA permits greater accessibility and efficiency of use of findings.

 In 2017, the World Bank released a [blog post](http://blogs.worldbank.org/voices/open-order-end-extreme-poverty-0) about the importance of OA for development.
 This post actually provides a really cool overview of some of the critical evidence supporting the importance of OA: